canonical/pebble/docs/reference/cli-commands/add.md

 (reference_pebble_add_command)=
 # add command

-The add command reads the plan's layer YAML from the path specified and
+The `add` command is used to dynamically add a layer to the plan's layers.

 ## Usage